Our top tips on how to maintain your air conditioning unit

 Watch out for obstructions

 Ensure that no furniture or anything else is blocking air vents.
-Air conditioning units need airflow to work effectively, so anything that gets in the way of this could cause faults with the unit or will stop you from getting the best results of the air conditioning.
+Air conditioning units need airflow to work effectively, so anything that gets in the way of this could cause faults with the unit or will stop you from getting the best results from the air conditioning.

 Can I really do this myself, or do I need a professional?